 He then finished a remarkable year in Abu Dhabi by securing runner-up spot in the F2 series, shortly after his 19th birthday.

-With a remarkable rookie season under his belt, the 20-year-old begins his second full season in Formula 1 with McLaren in 2020.
+With a remarkable rookie season under his belt, the 20-year-old began his second full season in Formula 1 with McLaren in 2020.
+17 races and a podium-finish later, Lando helped the team clinch P3 in the Constructors' Championship.